cutepengu/Erin-Lee-11-ASE-Task-1/README.md

 # Weather Program
 This python program allows users to retrieve data of weather like temperature, wind speed, and humidity over a chosen location from an external API.
-The program functions the 'requests' library to fetch real- weather data and display it in a worded format for clearer visualisation.
+The program functions the 'requests' library to fetch real weather data and display it in a worded format for clearer visualisation.
+To minimise over-complication, the program will alow users to choose what data they require and display what is only necessary.
 ## Features
 - Fetch weather data of a location chosen by the user or their specified city
 - Visualise data using a worded format